Jim Crow laws: Integrating collegiate sports

 Racial integration of all-white collegiate sports teams was high on the Southern agenda in the 1950s and 1960s.
 Involved were issues of equality, racism, and the alumni demand for the top players needed to win high-profile games.
 The Atlantic Coast Conference (ACC) of flagship state universities in the Southeast took the lead.
 First they started to schedule integrated teams from the North.
 Finally, ACC schools – typically under pressure from boosters and civil rights groups – integrated their teams.
 With an alumni base that dominated local and state politics, society and business, the ACC schools were successful in their endeavor – as Pamela Grundy argues, they had learned how to win:

 The widespread admiration that athletic ability inspired would help transform athletic fields from grounds of symbolic play to forces for social change, places where a wide range of citizens could publicly and at times effectively challenge the assumptions that cast them as unworthy of full participation in U.S. society.
-While athletic successes would not rid society of prejudice or stereotype – black athletes would continue to confront racial slurs...[minority star players demonstrated] the discipline, intelligence, and poise to contend for position or influence in every arena of national life.
+While athletic successes would not rid society of prejudice or stereotype – black athletes would continue to confront racial slurs [...] [minority star players demonstrated] the discipline, intelligence, and poise to contend for position or influence in every arena of national life.

 Public arena

 In 1955, Rosa Parks refused to give up her seat on a city bus to a white man in Montgomery, Alabama.
-This was not the first time this happened – for example, Parks was inspired by 15-year-old Claudette Colvin doing the same thing nine months earlier – but the Parks act of civil disobedience was chosen, symbolically, as an important catalyst in the growth of the post-1954 civil rights movement; activists built the Montgomery bus boycott around it, which lasted more than a year and resulted in desegregation of the privately run buses in the city.
+This was not the first time this happened – for example, Parks was inspired by 15-year-old Claudette Colvin taking the same action nine months earlier – but the Parks act of civil disobedience was chosen, symbolically, as an important catalyst in the growth of the post-1954 civil rights movement; activists built the Montgomery bus boycott around it, which lasted more than a year and resulted in desegregation of the privately run buses in the city.
 Civil rights protests and actions, together with legal challenges, resulted in a series of legislative and court decisions which contributed to undermining the Jim Crow system.